PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 You willl also need, in addition to the component themselves, some consumable:
 #### Consumable:

-- Heat Shrink Black Dia
+- Heat Shrink Black \&Oslash
-- Heat Shrink Red Dia
+- Heat Shrink Red \&Oslash
+- Wire Crimps \&Oslash
+- Zip Ties

 >[!NOTE]:
 >You can find reference example in the "Consumable" section of the [Planktoscope V2.6 BOM](../../../../assets/hardware/v2.6/Planktoscope V2.6 BOM.xlsx).